-4.1 Roads and Transportation Services (Development Management) - no objection subject to conditions requiring the further approval of an Abnormal Load Route Assessment including any works required to the public road network, crossing arrangements through any public paths, a Road Safety Audit, a Timber Transport Plan with the route of timber extraction being through the proposed wind farm access route only and a Traffic Management Plan.
-The Traffic Management Plan is to include, but not be limited to, proposals for the routing of all traffic and measures to monitor route use, required signage, provisions for emergency vehicles, wheel washing, staff car parking, a nominated road safety officer, access routes for turbine carnage and monthly reporting of vehicle movements.
+Roads and Transportation Services (Development Management) - no objection subject to conditions requiring the further approval of a Construction Traffic Management Plan (CTMP), an Abnormal Load Route Assessment including any works required to the public road network, crossing arrangements through any public paths, a Road Safety Audit, a Timber Transport Plan with the route of timber extraction being through the proposed wind farm access route only and an access Management Plan.
+The CTMP is to include, but not be limited to, proposals for the routing of all construction traffic from the B7078 Mid Rig access, measures to monitor route use, required signage, provisions for emergency vehicles, wheel washing, staff car parking, a nominated road safety officer, access routes for turbine transport and monthly reporting of vehicle movements.
+A section 96 Legal Agreement is also required in respect of extraordinary wear and tear associated with the development and associated indemnity insurance requirements.

-Response: Noted, any consultation response to the Scottish Government stating no objection would recommend the above conditions to be attached to any consent, if issued.
+Response: Noted, any consultation response to the Scottish Government stating no objection would recommend the above conditions to be attached to any consent and requirement for a Section 96 Agreement